sonaaliM/PythonFinancialAnalysis/TradingBasics/RSI.md

 RSI = Ratio of Gains and Losses over period of 14 days

-**More gaines Higher the RSI and More Loses Lower the RSI **
+**Higher GAINS HIGHER the RSI and Higher Loses LOWER the RSI**

-- With every GAIN the DOWN Average comes down
+- With Every GAIN the DOWN Average comes down
 - However **UP AVERAGE can also come DOWN** if the **GAINS for the DAY are BELOW UP AVERAGE**

 **NOTE**